 Allen & Overy (London)

-For one thing, the firm managed to retool its finance lawyers into restructuring and insolvency lawyers.
-Much of the work that the Magic Circle has done recently is cutting edge and can be charged accordingly – how many firms can nationalize a building society over one weekend?
+In the downturn, the firm managed to retool its finance lawyers into restructuring and insolvency lawyers.
+Much of the work that the Magic Circle did was cutting edge and they charged accordingly – how many firms can nationalize a building society over one weekend?
 There’s the much vaunted “flight to quality

 ”, where clients turn to trusted brands when the going gets tough.

-And of course the other way to save money is to make 200 fee earners, 200 support staff and 47
+And of course the other way to save money was to make 200 fee earners, 200 support staff and 47

-partners redundant.
+partners redundant in 2009.
 Plus freeze salaries and jettison your private

 client team.
 The management blamed the worsening economic situation -